 I am an atmospheric physicist who turned data scientist and I can share my experience on the transition.
 Since many people have different background, the effort required to switch to data science varies greatly based on their background.
 It is relatively easier for mathematics/statistics, computer science, physics, engineering and economics graduates.
 However, anyone with passion and stamina from any background ranging from biology or philosophy to nuclear physics can become successful data scientist.

 There are three tools that are commonly used in data science: Python, R and SQL.
 There is always unresolved debate between R fans and Python fans on which is better data science tool.
+However, recent trends show that Python is gaining strong acceptance in many trending IT technologies including data science, machine learning and Artificial Inteligence.
 I personally believe data scientists have to learn both tools.
 However, for someone who is new to the field learning either Python or R and SQL is enough and once they join industry, they can learn the other tool.
 If you have background with either tool, you can build on that.
 Both are easy to learn but Python is easier than R. R and Python are good data science tools.
 Both have their strengths.
 One is not better.
 One is not worse.
 R is excellent for statistics/predictive modeling applications and for visualizations while Python is better for data munging and for development.
 Further, you can use R within Python and Python within R. So, knowing both tools and leveraging the unique strengths of each tool is very beneficial.
 Moreover, some industries ask for R while some look for Python users.
 Furthermore, knowing both tools helps to collaborate with data scientists who use either R or Python.
 If you have time and enthusiasm, you can learn both of them in parallel.

 What about SQL?
 SQL is used to retrieve data from databases and to manipulate it.
 It is commonly used and it is easy to learn.
 So, data science aspirants should learn it.
 Further, SQL can help you to learn R and Python because there are packages that enable us to use SQL in Python or R. Since SQL is relatively easy to learn, if you master it, you can perform lots of data manipulation tasks in Python or R using your SQL skills.